Between 2005 and 2016, the shift away from coal saved an estimated 26,610 lives and 570 million bushels of crops.

-The findings published this week in Nature Sustainability use the U.S. transition in recent years from coal towards natural gas for electric power generation to study the local impacts of coal-fired unit shutdowns.
-While the shift from coal to natural gas has reduced carbon dioxide emissions overall, it has also changed local pollution levels at hundreds of areas around the country.
-In particular, the burning of coal creates particulate matter and ozone in the lower atmosphere—often experienced as “smog” — which can affect humans, plants and regional climate.
+The findings published this week in Nature Sustainability use the U.S. transition in recent years from coal to natural gas for electric power generation to study the local impacts of coal-fired unit shutdowns.
+While the shift from coal to natural gas has reduced carbon dioxide emissions overall, it has also changed local pollution levels in hundreds of areas around the country.
+In particular, the burning of coal creates particulate matter and ozone in the lower atmosphere—often experienced as “smog” — which can affect humans, plants, and regional climate.
 These pollutants (aerosols, ozone and other compounds) from coal burning can wreak havoc on human health when inhaled, and also have damaging effects on plant life.
-They also alter local climate by blocking incoming sunlight.
+They also alter the local climate by blocking incoming sunlight.

 The author, Jennifer Burney, associate professor of environmental science at the UC San Diego School of Global Policy and Strategy, combined data from the Environmental Protection Agency (EPA) on electric power generation with satellite and surface measurements from the EPA as well as NASA to gauge changes in local pollution before and after coal-fired unit shut-downs.
 She also studied changes in county-level mortality rates and crop yields using data from the Centers for Disease Control and the U.S. Department of Agriculture.